ksu-cs-textbooks/cis300/content/7-linked-lists/sieve-eratosthenes.md

 To implement Step 1, it is easier to build the list from back to front, as we don't need to maintain a separate reference to the end of the list.
-This step then consists of a loop that iterates from *n*Ã‚Â Ã¢â‚¬â€˜Ã‚Â 1 down to 2, with each iteration adding to the front of the list a cell containing the loop index.
+This step then consists of a loop that iterates from *n* Ã¢â‚¬â€˜ 1 down to 2, with each iteration adding to the front of the list a cell containing the loop index.

 In order to be able to implement Step 2, we will need to know how to